ehmicky/modern-errors/docs/plugins.md

 [`properties()`](#properties), [instance methods](#instancemethodsmethodname)
 and [static methods](#staticmethodsmethodname).

-Its members are readonly and should not be mutated.
+Its members are readonly and should not be directly mutated.
 Exception:
 [instance methods](#instancemethodsmethodname) can mutate [`info.error`](#error).